4-Fluorobenzoic acid

-4-Fluorobenzoic acid (p-fluorobenzoic acid) is an organic compound with the formula C_{7}H_{5}FO_{2}.
+4-Fluorobenzoic acid (p-fluorobenzoic acid) is an isomer of fluorobenzoic acid (FBA), an organic compound with the formula C_{7}H_{5}FO_{2}.
 This colourless solid is a derivative of benzoic acid carboxylic acid.
 It is a synthetic intermediate.

 Preparation

 4-Fluorobenzoic acid is commercially available.
 It may be prepared via the Schiemann reaction, in which a 4-aminobenzoic acid, protected as the ethyl ester, is diazotised and then fluoride introduced using tetrafluoroborate.
 Hydrolysis of the ester converts it back to the free acid.

 4-Fluorobenzoic acid has been observed to form by the aerobic biotransformation of 4-fluorocinnamic acid.